EdwardLe0n/TurbECS/README.md

-# Turbez - A Turbo Entity Component System
+# TurbECS - A Turbo Entity Component System

-Welcome to the Turbez repository, an open-source codebase that works on making an Entity Component System possible within the Turbo ecosystem!
+Welcome to the TurbECS repository, an open-source codebase that works on making an Entity Component System possible within the Turbo ecosystem!

 ## What's in the box?

-Natively, Turbez works with the Turbo game state to keep track of any entities and components, and store their data easily.
+Natively, TurbECS works with the Turbo game state to keep track of any entities and components, and store their data easily.

 This is done through the

-On top of this, through the TurbeZ lifecycle,
+On top of this, through the TurbECS lifecycle,---

 ---